What is a cash flow statement and how to prepare it?

 1. Operating activities

 Operating activities are a part of cash flow statements.
 When a cash flow statement is prepared, operating activities are depicted in the initial section.
-It shows the amount of money flow that comes into the business because of its day-to-day business operations.
+It shows the amount of money flow that comes into the business because of its day-to-day business operations, known as operating cash flow.

 In other words, it is the income generated by a business from its ongoing business activities, such as selling, manufacturing, and providing services to customers.
 Payment of dividends is not considered a part of operating activities.